canonical/k8s-snap/docs/src/capi/reference/configs.md

 **Required:** no

-`initConfig` is configuration for the initializing the cluster features
+`initConfig` is configuration for the initialising the cluster features

 **Fields:**